Monic polynomial: Polynomial equations

-When the coefficients are unspecified, or belong to a field where division does not result into fractions (such as $\R, \Complex,$ or a finite field), this reduction to monic equations may provide simplification.
-On the other hand, as shown by the previous example, when the coefficients are explicit integers, the associated monic polynomial is generally more complicated.
+When the coefficients are unspecified, or belong to a field where division does not result in fractions (such as $\R, \Complex,$ or a finite field), this reduction to monic equations may provide simplification.
+On the other hand, as shown by the previous example, when the coefficients are integers, the associated monic polynomial is generally more complicated.
 Therefore, primitive polynomials are often used instead of monic polynomials when dealing with integer coefficients.

 Integral elements

-Monic polynomial equations are at the basis of the theory of algebraic integers, and, more generally of integral elements.
+Monic polynomial equations are at the basis of the theory of algebraic integers, and more generally of integral elements.

 Let R be a subring of a field F; this implies that R is an integral domain.
 An element a of F is integral over R if it is a root of a monic polynomial with coefficients in R.